 Bank Loans are depositors fund that must be accounted for when depositors come calling for them.

-Again bad debt are double holes in bank books because bad loans are funds yet to be recovered from borrowers and have to be provided for by debiting the banks’ income from other sources in other to clean the their books.
+Again bad debt are double holes in bank books because bad loans are funds yet to be recovered from borrowers and have to be provided for by debiting the banks’ income from other sources in other to clean the their books at financial reporting intervals.